Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 indicated that we could also do away with Windows
 and replace the control-panel spatial control layout app metaphor
 with a temporal user-activity based design metaphor.
-The EngageUI user interface toolkit was designed at this point.
+The EngageUI user interface toolkit that was designed as a result
-The design turned out to be simple and easy to implement.
+turned out to be simple and easy to implement.
 It is described later in this document.

 Then we set out to create an IDE (based on EngageUI) to design